giorgiogamba/sikulix/README.md

 ## How to run

 ### Server
-Run the server application using python.
+From the root folder, run the server application using `python3 src/server.py`.
 Once started the app, start the server by clicking "Start Server"

 ### Client
-Run the client application using python.
+From the root folder, run the client application using `python3 src/client.py`.
 Once started the app, connect to the server by clicking "Connect"

 You should see both the applications displaying green messages telling "connection accepted"

+### Sikulix
+The sikulix IDE can be started by typing `java -jar sx.jar`

+Then, you have to load the script `client_server_1` and start it using the IDE.